Occupational Safety and Health

 • Safety and health education and training for new employees

-• The Occupational Safety and Health Management System officer training program is launched regularly every year
+• Annual Occupational Safety and Health Management System officer training program

-• We organize health seminars and invite experts to give speeches and answer employees' questions on health
+• Health seminars and speeches from experts to answer employees' health questions

 Emergency Response